Three causes of gender-based violence

 While some progress has been made in the fight for gender equality, gender-based violence (GBV) continues to be a major human rights issue around the world.
 Regardless of class, ethnicity, age, sexual orientation, disability status, or culture, GBV affects one out of every three women and girls.

 Every year, the 16 Days of Activism campaign begins on 25 November and challenges violence against women and girls.
-To mark this year’s event, here are some key insights you need to know about gender-based violence, as well as what Concern is doing to protect the most vulnerable.
+Gender equality is one of the most important steps to ending extreme poverty, and ending gender-based violence is a key step towards true equality.
+Here are some key insights you need to know about gender-based violence, as well as what Concern is doing to protect the most vulnerable.

 It’s helpful to define GBV as it can take many forms — including some that aren’t as apparent as others.
 The United Nations defines gender-based violence as any act of violence against women and girls based on their gender; an act “that results in, or is likely to result in, physical, sexual, or mental harm or suffering to women, including threats of such acts, coercion or arbitrary deprivation of liberty, whether occurring in public or in private life.”